Average Salary for CompTIA Network+ Professionals [Updated 2021]

 It’s not a prerequisite, but it is recommended that you possess basic knowledge of the Windows OS and Networking before prepping for the exam.
 A minimum of nine months of work experience related to network support or administration would be an added advantage too.
 In the last decade or so, there has been a rise in demand for skilled network support/ administration professionals and this demand is expected to grow further in the years to come.
 In such a growth-oriented market, the Network+ certification will help set you apart from the rest and is an invaluable stepping stone for career growth.

 The CompTIA Network+ certification is not only one of the top IT certifications, but is an internationally recognized validation of technical knowledge and skills possessed by IT network practitioners.

 Some of the top global organizations like HP, Dell, Sharp, Ricoh, and Xerox require or recommend networking technicians with CompTIA Network+ certifications.
 The Network plus is also a technical prerequisite that is recognized by the U.S. Department of Defense.

 Average Pay after CompTIA Network+ Certification

 Once you have a CompTIA Network+ certification your average annual salary will be $74,000.
 In fact, the national salary trend for Network+ certification has been on the rise since July 2012 as seen in the following graph:

 Job titles for CompTIA network+ certified professionals

-The Entry level position for a CompTIA network+ certified professional include networks administrator, data center technician, and IT support specialists.
-The mid level positions include Information Technology (IT) Manager, system administrator, Support Technician, Information Technology (IT), and Technical Support Specialist.
+The entry-level position for a CompTIA network+ certified professional includes networks administrator, data center technician, and IT support specialists.
+The mid-level positions include Information Technology (IT) Manager, system administrator, Support Technician, Information Technology (IT), and Technical Support Specialist.
 The senior positions include Senior Systems Engineer (Computer Networking and IT) and Senior Systems Manager IT.

 What sets CompTIA Network+ certification apart from other network certification?